WICG/nav-speculation/fetch.md

-# Prerendering Fetching Modes
+# Prerendering fetching modes

-## Related Issues and Discussion
+## Related issues and discussion

 There is a long history of standards and implementation discussion around some of the problems that parts of this document aim to bring clarity to, namely, the fetching of speculative resources intended to be used by